apple/foundationdb/bindings/go/README.md

 Modules
 -------

-If you used the bindings with modules before the addition of the `go.mod` file, it may be necessary to update the import path in your `go.mod`.
+If you used the bindings with modules before the addition of the `go.mod` file in the foundation repo, it may be necessary to update the import path in your `go.mod`.

 By default, a module enabled `go get` will add something like this to your `go.mod`: